SrijanShovit/HealthLearning/Brain Tumor MRI Classification/Hyper-Parameter Tuning.md

 # Hyper-Parameter Tuning Techniques for Brain Tumor MRI Classification
-____

 The dataset on which the cross validation is carried out can be found [on kaggle](https://www.kaggle.com/datasets/theiturhs/brain-tumor-mri-classification-dataset/data).
-Find the implementation of this [in this notebook]().
+Find the implementation of this in Hyper-parameter_Tuning.ipynb notebook.
 Learner module, FastAI, is considered to provide a convenient way to create and fine-tune convolutional neural network (CNN) models. vision.learner is a function that helps us to construct a learner object, which has the model architecture, data, training configuration, and other elements.
 We can specify a pre-trained model architecture and fine-tune it on the dataset.

 ### Hyper-Parameter Tuning Teachniques carried out are as follows:
 *Different techniques to find out suitable hyper-parameters*